krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 <img src="06-HierarchicalModels_files/figure-html/dyestuff bivariate confidence regions-1.png" width="672" />

 Panels above the diagonal show bivariate, profile-based confidence regions for each pair of parameters.
 Within each panel, we see 50\%, 80\%, 90\%, 95\%, and 99\% confidence regions.
 (You should be able to figure out which is which.)
 The panels show, for example, that the estimate of the observation-level standard deviation is slightly negatively correlated with the estimate of the batch-level standard deviation.
-Panels below the diagoanl show the same plots on the $\zeta$ scale.
+Panels below the diagonal show the same plots on the $\zeta$ scale.
 See Bates (2012+) \S 1.5.3 for a detailed description of how to interpret these plots.

 There is a second approach to calculating confidence intervals and/or conducting hypothesis tests for fixed-effect parameters.
 Famously, `lme4::lmer` does not provide degrees of freedom for the estimates of the fixed effects.
 The package `lmerTest` uses the Satterthwaite approximation to estimate these df.